riklas/PassVault/README.md

 encryption

 Allows you to:
-- create and store encrypted account/username/password combinations
+- create and store RSA encrypted passwords
-- add, delete and modify entries
+- fast and productive adding, deleting and modifying of entries
-- view account details, with the password copied to your clipboard for privacy and usability
+- password copied to your clipboard on retrieval for privacy and usability

 Platforms
 ----------

 Linux / MacOS
+(not tested for Windows)

 Issues
 -------